 11. Arrow keys

-12. Right mouse button – and context menus
+12. Right mouse button – access context menus

 We usually use the left mouse button to start apps and make things work.
 But if you press the right mouse button with different items (right-clicking), you will notice that context menus pop up – giving you more options or shortcuts to different actions.